© Photographerlondon | Dreamstime.com

 Figuring out what depletes your energy can be very obvious, or it can take some investigation.
 Jaffe recommends the following questions as a guide to help you determine your particular cause of fatigue:

-- Am I getting seven-plus productive hours of sleep per night?
+- Am I getting seven-plus productive hours of restful sleep per night?

 - How is my stress level on a scale of 1 to 10?

 - Am I making enough time in my life for play, family, friends, enjoyment?

 - It’s a simple thing, but do you normally stay well-hydrated?